mveres/FunctionalThinking/README.md

 4. Then we check if that password is greater than or equal to 9 characters long.
 5. If it is, we put it into the longPasswords list.

 The same as the compiler we can reason about _how_ this program executes.
-This is not too hard at this level, but as complexity grows...
+Although not very natural, this is not too _hard_ at this level, but as complexity grows it gets _harder_

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

 **Declarative code (WHAT)**

 - a process of constantly defining _what_
-- more readable code that reflects what exactly we want
+- more readable code that reflects what exactly we want to achieve
 - combined with good names it can be very powerfull
 - achieves the same goal